JPedroPy/Data_Analysis_Internet_Service_Churn/ReadMe.md

 ![Pearson_Correlation](https://github.com/JPedroPy/Data_Analysis_Sleep_Healty/assets/141521444/10482bf4-a374-4332-9872-dfd84c98f0d3)

-As can be observed, that are `strong correlations` com `Quality of Sleep`:
+As can be observed, that are `strong correlations` with `Quality of Sleep`:

-- `-0.66` com `Heart Rate`
+- `-0.66` with `Heart Rate`
-- `-0.90` com `Stress Level`
+- `-0.90` with `Stress Level`
-- `+0.88` com `Sleep Duration`
+- `+0.88` with `Sleep Duration`

-It means, based in a statistical analysis, higher heart rate is, lower sleep quality is (inversely propor Isso significa que, enviesado em uma análise estatística, quanto mais alta for a frequência cardíaca, pior será a qualidade do sono (inversamente proporcionais), assim como quanto mais alto for o nível de estresse, haverá redução da qualidade do sono.
-Em contrapartida, quanto maior for a duração do sono, melhor ele será.
+This means that, biased in a statistical analysis, the higher the heart rate, the worse the sleep quality (inversely proportional), just as the higher the stress level, the lower the sleep quality will be.
+On the other hand, the longer the duration of sleep, the better it will be.

 ### _Graphical analysis_ [⬆️ Return](https://github.com/JPedroPy/Data_Analysis_Sleep_Healty#stages-of-analysis)
 We observed that there are three numerical variables that have a correlation with sleep quality.
 A graphical analysis of these variables reinforces the idea of Pearson correlation.
 For this, the `.density_heatmap` plot, by [plotly.express](https://plotly.com/python/), was utilized.